kavia-common/bright-nails-studio-156267-156276/assets/supabase.md

 Status: PARTIAL (awaiting environment variables)

-We attempted to connect to Supabase to validate and provision the database via tooling:
+This document captures the Supabase backend configuration for bookings and authentication, the required environment variables, and the exact SQL to provision tables and policies.
+It also includes the required steps to verify and apply schema using Supabase tools.

+Latest attempt (this run):
 - SupabaseTool_list_tables: FAILED (Invalid URL).
-This indicates Supabase environment variables are not set for this environment.
+The Supabase client could not be created because environment variables are not configured in this environment.
-- As soon as the environment variables are present, we will:
-  1) List existing tables
-  2) Create missing tables (bookings)
-  3) Apply RLS policies and helper RPCs
-  4) Re-document as COMPLETE

-Follow the steps below to complete configuration.
+- Root cause: REACT_APP_SUPABASE_URL and REACT_APP_SUPABASE_ANON_KEY are not present (container_env is empty/None).
+Without these, tools cannot connect to your Supabase project.
+- Next action: Provide environment variables, then re-run the tools in the order below.

 ---

-1) Required Environment Variables (CRA)
+1) Required Environment Variables (Create React App) Create nail_art_frontend/.env with:
-Create a .env file in nail_art_frontend/ with the following keys:

 - REACT_APP_SUPABASE_URL=<your-supabase-project-url>
 - REACT_APP_SUPABASE_ANON_KEY=<your-anon-key>
 - REACT_APP_SITE_URL=<your-site-url>  (e.g., http://localhost:3000 for local dev)
+- (Optional) REACT_APP_INSTAGRAM_USERNAME=<your_instagram_handle>

 Notes:
 - For create-react-app, all runtime env vars must start with REACT_APP_.